itobey/fddb-exporter/docs/details/mcp-server.md

 **read-only**: it does not export anything from FDDB and it never writes to the database.
 The [export tools](#export-tools-optional) that change that are behind a second flag of their own.

-## ⚠️ Security
+## Security

 The MCP endpoint has **no authentication**, exactly like the REST API, and it serves personal health data.

 - It is **disabled by default**.
 Enable it only if you understand the consequence.
-- Do **not** expose it to the internet without a reverse proxy that adds authentication in front of it.
+- Do **not** expose it to the internet without a reverse proxy that adds authentication in front of it — see [Securing your instance](/details/security.md#exposing-the-mcp-endpoint), which also covers what to check about your MCP client before assuming a basic-auth proxy works.
 - It requires MongoDB persistence.
 With MongoDB disabled, no tools are registered at all.
 - The tools that scrape FDDB and write to your database need a **second** flag, `FDDB-EXPORTER_MCP_WRITE-TOOLS-ENABLED`.
 Without it they are not registered, so an assistant cannot see them, let alone call them.

-Whether these two flags are on is included in the anonymous usage ping — as two booleans, never any of the data you ask the assistant about.
-See [Privacy and telemetry](/details/telemetry.md).

 ## Enabling it